Website Hacked? No Need to Panic

 No need to panic, cWatch masters in detecting such dubious coding and injections in a website.
 Their experts will remove the malware from your website in just under 30 minutes, for most cases.

 Detect website hacks before Google does using a source code scanner.

 Website hacks are not visible from a surface perspective.
 Of the many proactive methods, the first one would be to use a source code scanner like cWatch, which would do a thorough and systematic inspection of all your PHP and other source codes to look for malware patterns.
 If something is detected, you'll be alerted immediately.

 Source code scanners detect hacks by looking for malware signatures that match known malware codes.
 But when it's a newer malware, cWatch compares your source code with a known good version of the same code.
 Thus newer infections, for which detection signatures may not exist, are also detectable.

 Check for hacks using a remote scanner

 Use remote scanners, which look at the "rendered" version of the site, if you know it is the HTML that the website produces and not the source code.
-So, if a malware is injected in the website it would show malware only to certain users at certain times and matching some particular criteria.
+So, if malware is injected into the website it would show malware only to certain users at certain times and matching some particular criteria.
 Such infections can be detected by a remote scanner.
 Use a remote scanner as an additional tool since it helps catch the virus on your website.

 Back up your website right now.
-Here’s why:
+Here's why

 Once you've known the website is hacked, backup your site immediately.
 Use FTP, your hosting provider's backup system to download a copy of your whole website.
 Do not inform the hosting provider beforehand that your website is hacked; chances are they will just delete the entire site leaving you with no backup.
 Sounds strange, but unfortunately that is how it is.
 Backing up your files and database should be your first priority when you back up the website.